The Alt Text Viewer

 About Accessibility in General:

-Accessibility is defined as the design of products, devices, services, vehicles, or environments to be usable by disabled people.
+Accessibility is the design of products, devices, services, vehicles, or environments to be usable by disabled people.
+Accessibility is also a cornerstone of great design.

 High Fidelity Prototyping: